khush3012/Python-Lab/Sets and Dictionaries/README.md

 **Batch:** A-3

 ---
+# Overview

+A Set in Python is an unordered collection of unique elements.
+It is based on the mathematical concept of Set Theory.
+Sets are highly optimized for membership testing (checking if an item exists) and for performing standard mathematical operations like unions and intersections.

+A Dictionary is an associative array or a map.
+It stores data in **Key:Value** pairs.
+Each key acts as a unique identifier for a specific piece of data, allowing for extremely fast retrieval.

+---

 ## 1. Python Sets
 A set is an unordered collection of items where every element is unique.
 Sets are written with curly brackets `{}`.